Why Did I Get My Period Again Just A Week Later? | Clear Cycle Clues

 2. Stress and Lifestyle Factors

-Stress triggers the release of cortisol, which can interfere with reproductive hormones.
+Stress can interfere with reproductive hormones.
 Significant emotional or physical stress may shorten your cycle or cause breakthrough bleeding — spotting or bleeding outside your expected period window.

 3. Birth Control Methods